 Creamy and decadent strawberry rhubarb ice cream with bright bursts of fresh fruit.
-This ice cream is this summer’s theme.
+This ice cream is my summer’s theme.
 Satisfy every sweet tooth and stay cool with this gorgeous dessert.

 This is it.

-The last of the rhubarb in this year’s season.
-Of course, my rhubarb is still a youngin’ and just a few days ago sprouted another stalk.
+The last of the rhubarb season for the year.
+Of course, my rhubarb plant is still a youngin’ and just a few days ago sprouted another stalk.
 Next year’s rhubarb season is going to be good.

 I decided that I absolutely had to do a traditional strawberry rhubarb flavor combination as a way to celebrate the season’s end.
 This was the best decision ever because this ice cream is incredible.

 Seriously, the base for this strawberry rhubarb ice cream is super thick and creamy with a velvety vanilla flavor.
-The strawberries and rhubarb are bright, sweet and tart, and so addictive!
+The strawberries and rhubarb are bright, sweet, and so addictive!

 Now, go make some super scrumptious ice cream.
 Your taste buds will thank you!

 Don’t have time to make this creamy frozen treat now?
 Pin it for later!

 Strawberry Rhubarb Ice Cream